defensem3ch/aquellexws/src/goodies/tutorial/game-boy-comparison.md

 ### PREFACE

 Due to the lack of up-to-date Game Boy sound comparison guides within the <a href="http://herbertweixelbaum.com/comparison.htm" target="_blank">2007-2015</a> timeframe, and with said guides showing outdated information that is still being used as a primary source by naïve chiptuners, this page intends to provide a more updated analysis of hardware recordings while contributing newer sound modifications and variables that are missing from said guides.

+It should also be noted that this page should really just be used as a guideline & reference, not as a Bible of sorts.

 All waveform images provided within this document are recorded with the following configuration: